w11k/Tydux/doc/tutorial.md

 }
 ```

-# Mutators
+# Mutator

-Only mutators are able to modify the state.
+Only the mutator is able to modify the state.
 Tydux enforces this by deeply freezing (`Object.freeze`) the state.
 The following mutator class contains two methods to alter the state:

 ```
-export class TodoMutators extends Mutators<TodoState> {
+export class TodoMutator extends Mutator<TodoState> {

     clearTodos() {
         this.state.todos = [];